Public Interest Law, Explained

 - Legal Life

 Public interest law happens all over the place.
 From giant law firms, to charities, to government organizations, to NGOs all over the world.
-Public interest attorneys fight for death row inmates, research animals, victims of domestic violence, asylum seekers, gun rights, gun control, women’s issues, religious issues, and much more.
+Public interest attorneys fight for death row inmates, victims of domestic violence, asylum seekers, gun rights, gun control, women’s issues, religious issues, and much more.
 Basically, it seems like it’s really easy to find something you’re interested in and then do it for the public interest.

 Most of the public interest minded folks at law school seem to have had their minds set on a particular practice area before they got to law school.
 However, there are plenty of other people who are looking forward to doing just a bit of pro bono public interest work in their private practice.
 Many firms treat pro bono hours just like billable hours; or at least they say they do.
 So if you’re on the fence, you probably should try to go to a law firm first and then make your exit to a public interest position.
 It’s much harder to go from a public interest job to a law firm job.